kchoo/kchoo-lang/README.md

 ```
 String
 Array
 Hash (name subject to change, Map?
 Dict(ionary)?
-With static typing these will be a lot more unwieldy)
+With static typing these will be a lot more unwieldy (i.e. generics))
 Function
 Promise